PYPHOT – A tool for computing photometry from spectra#

 Filters are represented individually by a Filter object.
 Collections of filters are handled with a Library.
 We provide an internal library that contains a signitificant amount of common filters.

-Each filter is minimally defined by a wavelength and throughput.
-Many properties such as central of pivot wavelength are computed internally.
+Each filter is minimally defined by a wavelength, throughput, and detector type either energy or photon (default).
+Many properties such as central of pivot wavelengths are computed internally.

 All provided filters have defined units and detector type that are used transparently throughout the package.